How to Fix Healthcare

 In the short term, create more affordable options for at-risk populations

-- For example, an option for older Americans ages 50-65 who often face the highest premiums, to buy-in to Medicare early.
+- For example, an option for older Americans aged 50-65 who often face the highest premiums, to buy into Medicare early.

 Provide a public option for Americans in counties where a lack of choices is contributing to rising premiums

-- For example, Americans in counties that have no plans, or only one plan option, would be allowed to buy in to a public option such as the state Medicaid program or the Federal Employee Health Benefits Program (FEHBP).
+- Americans in counties that have no plans, or only one plan, would be allowed to buy into a public option such as the state Medicaid program or the Federal Employee Health Benefits Program (FEHBP).
 The former has been suggested by CoveredCA, California’s Healthcare Exchange and the latter by the Center for American Progress.